Thorolf13/form-validation-manager/README.md

 ## Custom validation
 ### component method
-a component's method can be used as validator
+a custom method can be used as validator. inside this one, 'this' refer to current component

 ```js
 export default {